Petzys/ret2libc/README.md

 As we have already seen in the previous sections, the binary is vulnerable to buffer overflow.
 Therefore, we need to find out exactly how many bytes one has to overwrite in order to overwrite in the return address of the function which is our goal.
 We call this the "offset".

 To do this, let's open binary in GDB.
-We can create a pattern to use for finding the offset by
+We can create a pattern to use for finding the offset by running the following command in GDB:

 ```bash
 gef  pattern create